-As Pennsylvania enters the “yellow” phase of reopening in June, Wesley Enhanced Living is also putting new protocols in place to modify restrictions for residential living (independent living) residents, while carefully considering the health, safety and well-being of our residents and employees.
+Pennsylvania is currently in the “green” phase of reopening and Wesley Enhanced Living continues to carefully follow protocols to modify restrictions for independent living, personal care and skilled nursing residents, while carefully considering the health, safety and well-being of our residents and employees.

 - Rigorous sanitizing protocols remain in place, including but not limited to utilization of fogger disinfectant equipment and repeated cleaning of high touch surfaces with FDA approved, hospital grade antimicrobial products.
-Residential living residents will also be provided a “clean key,” which can be used to help avoid contact with high touch surfaces.
+Residential living residents were provided a “clean key,” which can be used to help avoid contact with high touch surfaces.

 - All employees will continue to be required to follow CDC guidelines to help stop the spread of illness, including these vital additional measures: frequent handwashing, using hand sanitizer, coughing or sneezing into your elbow, staying home if you are sick, and avoiding contact with others who are sick.
-We have implemented a WEL Employee COVID Exposure Guideline Tool that directs employees as to actions they must take based on asymptomatic, symptomatic, and exposure outcomes.
+We continue to use the WEL Employee COVID Exposure Guideline Tool that directs employees as to actions they must take based on asymptomatic, symptomatic, and exposure outcomes.
 This includes direction when not to come to work, return to work criteria, and added precautions to follow when they return to work.

-We will continue to share updated information as we progress through “yellow” and into “green” phases of re-opening.
+We will continue to share updated information as we progress through changing restrictions for reopening.

 Thank you for all your support, cooperation and understanding as we navigate through this transition.